Skip to main content

 Unsafe rolloutTeam flips all jobs at onceOutages hide whether speed gains are real

 Without a reproducible benchmark method, "CI feels faster" is not a decision signal.
+You need p50/p95 numbers from controlled runs.

-The Solution
+The solution

-I use one workflow template and one benchmark script as the source of truth:
+I use one workflow template and one benchmark script as the source of truth.

-# from examples/devops/ddev-warpbuild-drupal-ci.yml
+examples/devops/ddev-warpbuild-drupal-ci.yml

 jobs: